damdaepark/pymatcc/README.md

 ## Acknowledgement
 The development of `pymatcc` was financially supported by the following grants from the National Research Foundation of Korea (NRF) of the Republic of Korea:
 - National Supercomputing Center with supercomputing resources including technical support (KSC-2024-CRE-0013).
-- institutional research program of Korea Institute of Science and Technology (2E32581).
+- Institutional research program of Korea Institute of Science and Technology (2E32581).

 ## License
 `pymatcc` is released under the MIT license.
 The terms of the licenses are as follows: